IBronko/Cookiecutter_Basic_Data_Science/README.md

 ## Prerequisites

-- installation of [Python3](https://www.python.org) on your machine
+- Installation of [Python 3](https://www.python.org) on your machine
-- installation of [cookiecutter](https://cookiecutter.readthedocs.io/en/2.0.2/installation.html) on your machine
+- Installation of [cookiecutter](https://cookiecutter.readthedocs.io/en/2.0.2/installation.html) on your machine
-- installation of [pipenv](https://docs.pipenv.org) on your machine (to create virtual environment and install dependencies within ve)
+- Installation of [pipenv](https://docs.pipenv.org) on your machine (to create virtual environment and install dependencies within ve)

 ## Steps